How Is a Multi Member LLC Taxed? (2026 Guide) Must Read

 File Form 1065 with the IRS.

-Although a co-owned LLC does not pay its own income taxes, it is required to submit Form 1065 with the IRS.
+A co-owned LLC doesn't pay its own income taxes, but it does have to file Form 1065 with the IRS each year.

 Estimating and Paying Income Taxes

-Just as in the case of a single-member LLC, the IRS expects LLC members to estimate their annual income tax liability and make income tax payments throughout the year.
+Same as with a single-member LLC, the IRS expects multi-member LLC owners to estimate their annual tax liability and pay throughout the year.

 Multi-Member LLC Federal Taxes

-This means the company will file an informational return with the IRS (Form 1065) and each member will receive a Schedule K-1, which breaks down each owner's share of the LLC's profits and losses.
+That means the company files an informational return (Form 1065) and each member gets a Schedule K-1 — a document that spells out exactly what portion of the LLC's profits and losses belongs to them.

 Multi-Member LLC State Taxes